 All students are required to become student members of the Academy of Nutrition and Dietetics at the expense of the student and choose Connecticut as the state affiliation.
-Student membership must be maintained through the entire time the student is enrolled in the program.

 Attire and Appearance

 Students are to maintain a professional image at all times by being appropriately dressed and well groomed, and by following the dress code of each practicum facility.
 Students must determine the appropriate dress code per rotation from the preceptor.
 While serving in clinical hospital rotations interns will wear business attire, closed toed shoes and a white lab coat if required by the facility.
 No jeans, revealing clothing, form-fitting leggings, short skirts, bare midriffs, or athletic shirts or pants is permitted.
 Fragrances (perfume, etc.) should be minimized for the comfort of patients.
 Hairstyles should require minimal management while on duty.
 Preceptors have the right to determine if hairstyle and attire worn are consistent with their policies.